openweb3/web3go/README.md

 ## Struct Fields Type Rule
 For developer convenience, the web3go use standard type instead of hex types in RPC response, for example, `*hexutil.Big` will be `*big.Int` in client interface.
 As well as the struct fields, but `marshal/unmarshal` result still be hex format.
-1. The types of struct fields according to geth and parity and use the minimal type, such geth is `hexutil.Uint64` and parity is `*hexutil.Big`, then the filed type will be `uint64`
+1. The types of struct fields according to geth and parity and use the minimal type, such geth is `hexutil.Uint64` and parity is `*hexutil.Big`, then the field type will be `uint64`
 2. The slice item always be a pointer if the item is struct to avoid value copy when iteration

 ## Client